-Outpatient behavioral health services are psychiatric and biopsychosocial assessment, medication management, individual, group, and family therapies, psychotherapy for crisis, and psychological testing for eligible beneficiaries.
+Outpatient behavioral health services are psychiatric and biopsychosocial comprehensive clinical assessment, medication management, individual, group, and family therapies, psychotherapy for crisis, and psychological testing for eligible beneficiaries.
+Outpatient services for Substance Use Disorders are identified as the appropriate level of care and based on the American Society of Addiction Medicine (ASAM) criteria.